Berea-College-CSC-226/2024-fall-csc-226-p01-final-project-p01-main/README.md

 `70%`

-❗️**Confidence**: Describe how confident you feel about completing this project, and why.
+**Confidence**: Describe how confident you feel about completing this project, and why.
 Then, describe some strategies you can employ to increase the likelihood that you'll be successful in completing this project before the deadline.